 Michael Lettman couldn’t let an opportunity to question the MTA president go by.
 With an MTA press conference highlighting accessibility initiatives coming up, Michael approached Edwardo Grispo, Community Support Professional and founder of AHRC NYC TV News, about taking their budding news crew to the press conference.
-Andy Byford, then-President of MTA New York City Transit, respectfully answered several questions form the crew, and his responses were included in a video centered on MTA accessible transportation that marked the official debut of AHRC NYC TV News on YouTube.
+Andy Byford, then-President of MTA New York City Transit, respectfully answered several questions from the crew, and his responses were included in a video centered on MTA accessible transportation that marked the official debut of AHRC NYC TV News on YouTube.

 “I felt it was important to ask [Byford] questions about accessibility.
 I liked his answers,” Michael said.
 “I’m happy to be a part of this crew.
 We are trying to share our voices and our perspective related to being people with autism and other disabilities.”